Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/We’re all in this together_ The importance of building a brand from the inside out.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
-        <span>Internal branding is not meant to be this ‘top-down, we’re talking to you, this is how this thing is meant to work’ type messaging, but rather something participatory and engaging that’s more ‘we’re all in this together.’<span class="quote-Text-last-letter">”</span></span>
+                  <span>Internal branding is not meant to be this ‘top-down, we’re talking to you, this is how this thing is meant to work’ type messaging, but rather something participatory and engaging that’s more ‘we’re all in this together.’</span>
+                <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">
                       <div class="clearfix text-formatted field field--name-field-quote-by field--type-text-long field--label-hidden field__items">